dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 Simultaneous Verification (SV) builds on SNS and was first introduced in [HYBRIDSIGDESIGN].
-SV requires that not only are all component signatures needed to achieve a successful verification present in the hybrid signature, but also that verification of both component algorithms occurs simultaneously.
-Namely, "missing" information needs to be computed by the verifier so they cannot “quit” the verification process before both component signatures are verified.
+SV requires that not only are all component signatures needed to achieve a successful verification present in the hybrid signature, but also that verification of both component algorithms occurs roughly simultaneously.
+Namely, "missing" information needs to be computed by the verifier so that a normally functioning verification algorithm cannot “quit” the verification process before both component signatures are verified.
+This may additionally cover some error-injection and similar attacks, where an adversary attempts to make an otherwise honest verifier skip algorithm steps.
 SV mimics traditional digital signatures guarantees, essentially ensuring that the hybrid digital signature behaves as a single algorithm vs. two separate component stages.
-Alternatively phrased, under an SV guarantee it is not possible for an unerring verifier to initiate termination of the hybrid verification upon successful verification of one component algorithm without also knowing if the other component succeeded or failed.
+Alternatively phrased, under an SV guarantee it is not possible for an otherwise honest verifier to initiate termination of the hybrid verification upon successful verification of one component algorithm without also knowing if the other component succeeded or failed.

 ### **Hybrid Generality**